loeweX/AmortizedCausalDiscovery/README.md

     ```bash
     bash setup_dependencies.sh
     ```
+  If you want to make use of your GPU, you might have to install a cuda-enabled pytorch version manually.
+Use the appropriate command provided [here](https://pytorch.org/) to achieve this.
 - Don't forget to activate the environment and cd into the codebase directory when playing with the code later on

     ```bash